 If you are concerned about what to eat in Egypt during your upcoming Egyptian vacation in the Land of the Pharaohs, you need not be.
 In fact, it would be virtually impossible for anyone to visit Egypt without discovering countless culinary delights which are downright delicious, and the more adventurous you are willing to be, the more rewarding your culinary journey will be.

 As we all already know, Egypt has been shaped by various cultures and civilizations, and all this influence was never limited only to the many archeological sites and much of the architecture which one can still see today.

-Instead, each culture and each civilization also left its mark on the country’s eating habits.
-As a consequence, the average Egyptian’s diet today is one which has evolved over thousands of years.
+Instead, each culture and each civilization also left its mark on what sort of food modern Egyptians eat.
+As a consequence, an average Egyptian diet today is one which has evolved over thousands of years.

 Rather than asking “what to eat in Egypt,” it might be better to ask “what not to eat in Egypt” because it would be a far easier question to answer.

 Understanding Egyptian Cuisine As It Is Today

 As has already been said, the sort of food which is typical in Egypt today has been subjected to numerous influences over the centuries; influences which are still noticeable today.
 In fact, learning about Egyptian cuisine and the countless different dishes there are, can be an absolute amazing journey in itself, and one which can give you additional insight into the history of this fascinating land.

 Greek; Syrian, Lebanese; Turkish, and Palestinian culinary influences are especially prevalent in the modern Egyptian diet, just as they have been for thousands of years already.
 Many visitors are also amazed at just how widespread British and French food is in Egypt, and the fact that many British and French dining traditions are still practiced by a lot of Egyptians to this day.